Air Europa: Proposed acquisition by International Airlines Group

-On 4 November 2019, International Airlines Group announced its €1 billion ($1.1 billion) acquisition of Air Europa from Globalia.
-The deal was supposed to close in the first half of 2020.
-Air Europa operated 66 aircraft and generated a €100 million operating profit in 2018.
-The brand was to be retained initially within Iberia, with IAG expecting to see a return on investment by the fourth year, with full synergy by 2025: Intra-group codeshares, Madrid timing adjustments, sales and loyalty programmes alignment.
-Air Europa's parent company Globalia, a travel and tourism company managed by Juan José Hidalgo, agreed to sell the airline to British Airways' and Iberia's parent- IAG for around €1 billion ($1.1 billion) in November 2019.
-Globalia and IAG agreed to amend the terms of the deal in January 2021, cutting the transaction price in half to €500 million.
-The plans, however, were scrapped in November 2021, with both parties seeking ways to revive it, with a deadline set for the end of January 2022.
-In August 2022, IAG converted a loan to Air Europa into a 20% shareholding.
-In February 2023, IAG agrees to buy Air Europa for €400 million, with the brand remain intact despite being part of Iberia.
+On November 4, 2019, International Airlines Group (IAG) announced plans to acquire Air Europa from Globalia for €1 billion with the deal expected to close in the first half of 2020.
+At the time, Air Europa operated a fleet of 66 aircraft and had generated an operating profit of €100 million in 2018.
+IAG stated its intention to integrate Air Europa into Iberia while indefinitely retaining the brand.
+IAG expected to see an ROI by the fourth year with full synergy by 2025 including inter-group codeshares, bank timing adjustments at Madrid Airport, and sales and loyalty program alignment.
+In January 2021 amid the COVID-19 pandemic, the parties agreed to cut the transaction price in half to €500 million.
+Plans for a merger were scrapped in November 2021, with both parties seeking ways to revive it, with a deadline set for the end of January 2022.
+However, in August 2022, IAG converted a loan to Air Europa into a 20% shareholding.